debuggeek/taxwizard-php/admin/README.md

 FIELDS TERMINATED BY '|'
 LINES TERMINATED BY '\n';`

+If you have .sql files with each of the above commands then you can run

+> `mysql -h fivestonetcad2.cusgdaffdgw5.us-west-2.rds.amazonaws.com -u dgDBMaster -p tcad_2017 < specImp.sql`
 #####SALES MLS Merged:
 Check that the sale_date column is in the YYYY-MM-DD format and if not do this